pedro1713/pedro1713.github.io/_posts/2015-5-15-GrandMaraisRPi.md

+---
+layout: post
+title: A simple project for the Grand Marais Museum
+---

 I recently finished a small project for the Grand Marais museum.
 Well actually a couple of weeks ago but it is being installed over the weekend.
 It involved a payphone case from the '50s and a Raspberry Pi.